-- In rural schools, students scored 8% lower in Language, 4% lower in Mathematics, and 9% lower in The World Around Us than the national average. - In urban schools, students scored 10% lower in Language and The World Around Us, and 5% lower in Mathematics in than the national average.
+- In rural schools, students scored 2% below in Language and 4% below in Mathematics and TWAU than the national average. - In urban schools, students scored 1% below in Language and Mathematics and 2% below in The World Around Us than the national average.